amcalgates/cordova-plugin-fetch/README.md

 HTTP networking plugin that brings the [whatwg fetch spec](https://fetch.spec.whatwg.org/) standard to Cordova

+# This fork replaces AFNetworking with Cocoa and allows for self-signed certs over HTTPS

 # Features

 - Consistent with the `window.fetch` API based on the [whatwg fetch spec](https://fetch.spec.whatwg.org/)